iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.0/report.md

 > I really like this app, it's simple with no ads and costs nothing.
 Only give it three stars because each time I have used it ther are glitches in wk 1 which is extremely frustrating.
 I wouldnt discourage downloading it and giving it a go, I used run 1, wk 1, 3 times instead of risking the glitch in run 2 and 3.
 Hoping they will fix this ,<br> :date: __2021-03-25 10:40:59__

-> App not reliable and keeps crashing partway through the run.<br> :date: __2021-03-21 23:46:56__

-> The app is great, enjoy working with it.
-Not happy that I lost ALL data when I had to reset my phone.<br> :date: __2021-03-18 14:51:41__

-> This is my third run sabbataged by this app.
-The app just stops, time pauses or just closes itself. :( it's not all bad as it's helped me get to week 7, but its so frustrating, please fix these issues and when your phone rings the app continues to play, I ignored a call and it paused itself.
-Yes another run I have to repeat.<br> :date: __2021-03-14 11:37:22__

-> Keeps kicking me out mid run but other than that it's very helpful<br> :date: __2021-03-13 17:24:32__

-> Great app however having some issues in my 2nd week run.
-The app stops working on my last 90 sec routine thereby losing all the effort I've put in.
-It's demoralising.<br> :date: __2021-03-12 20:04:26__

-> I did 3 runs but it wouldn't register any run after the first one so I'm uninstall and reinstalling see if that fixes it.
-Otherwise I like it except u have to manually set yr next reminder after each run.
-Wld be better if u cls set days u regularly going to run and get a reminder automatically.
-But easy to use and I like the commentary.<br> :date: __2021-03-09 19:36:34__

 #### 2-star reviews